Segment image into foreground and background using active contours (snakes) region growing technique

 If the initial contour position (specified by

-far from the object boundaries, specify larger values of
+is far from the object boundaries, specify larger values of

 n to achieve desired segmentation results.

-method— Active contour method
+method — Active contour method

 the argument name and